janevala/home_fe/README.md

 # Home FE

-Home FE is news feed application, and is mean to use together with Home BE, wich provides the backend data for this client app.

-This app is written in Dart.
-It can be used both as mobile application, desktop application (Windows, Mac, Linux) and web application.
+Tech Heavy News Frontend.

 # TODO

-## Next week
-## Front BUGS
+## Front Bugs
+- Use Windsurf to fix arb translations
-- Theme is buggy, fix it, or is it buggy?
+- Dark/light theme logic is buggy, fix it, or is it buggy?
-- If archive update, drawer panel is buggy
-- Use Windsurf to fix TH translations
-- Logos suck
+- Language Bloc is buggy, it will override already chosen language
+- Create mobile theme's.
+Check fonts and paddings, margins, etc. When Platform is iOS or Android

+## Front features
+- Add contact mailto: janevala@proton.me

 ## Back
-- Are translated entries good enough
-- Start doing translations
 - Ping is ollama alive
 - Ping what translations are available

-### HTTPS
+## HTTPS
     - buy https://techeavy.news from godaddy
     - enable secure_persistent_storage
     - enable https in nginx